New Books Of Fiction & Fantasy (and one about Sugar) You Need to READ

 I longed to visit Disneyland but my parents never took me there.
 As an adult, I went many times to Disneyland and Disneyworld –theme parks that even as a grown-up seem happy and magical.
 The Disneyland Encyclopedia: The Unofficial, Unauthorized, and Unprecedented History of Every Land, Attraction, Restaurant, Shop, and Major Event in the Original Magic Kingdom By Chris Stodder (Santa Monica Press, April 2017) has a whopping 600+ entries detailing the Disneyland Theme park.

-The first edition appeared in 2008 wth 502 entries, but Disney is always a work in progress, so this new version includes new events, exhibits, and structures.
+The first edition appeared in 2008 with 502 entries, but Disney is always a work in progress, so this new version includes new events, exhibits, and structures.

-What I really enjoyed was reading about the early exhibits, what worked, what didn’t and taking a walk down memory lane with the rides and attractions I enjoyed the most.
+What I really enjoyed was reading about the early exhibits, what worked, and what didn’t, and taking a walk down memory lane with the rides and attractions I enjoyed the most.

 While the 527-page book is truly comprehensive and fun to browse, the black and white photos are small and poorly reproduced — disappointing, considering how colorful and exciting Disneyland really is.

-For someone who simply can’t get enough Disneyland, who visits often, or who is going for the first time and really wants to know all about this famous and magical place, it’s a great resource and just a fun book to read.
+For someone who simply can’t get enough of the Disneyland Theme park and who visits often.
+Or for someone who is going for the first time and really wants to know all about this famous and magical place, it’s a great resource and just a fun book to read.

 Some books aren’t really meant to be “read” as much as absorbed as a treat for the eyes.
 That’s why I loved Fictionally Fabulous: The Characters Who Created The Looks We Love by Anne Keenan Higgins (Running Press 2017).
 It’s a colorful pic-travaganza of whimsical drawings of the outfits some of the most fan-bulous and famous celebrities from screen and television wore in their most memorable roles.

-For those who are past the baby boom age, there are some of your favorite stars represented from the ’90’s and right up toe Cookie Lyon of Empire Fame in 2015.
+For those who are past the baby boom age, there are some of your favorite stars represented from the ’90s and right up to Cookie Lyon of Empire Fame in 2015.
 Whether you want to emulate the looks or just ogle the fashions, you’ll have fun reading the short synopses and seeing how glamorous life can be.